A scholarship grant in Japan led him to the Marianas in 1972 and the rest is history.

 Now as the newspaper is close to marking its golden anniversary, Abed has made Variety a reading staple, not only in the Marianas, but elsewhere.

-He has long been retired but his vision is never lost with his daughter, Laila Younis Boyer now at the helm.
-Boyer’s leadership assures that the Variety will continue to be an independent, locally owned paper.
+He has long been retired but his vision is never lost with his daughter, Laila Younis Boyer, now at the helm.
+Her leadership assures that the Variety will continue to be an independent, locally owned paper.